AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-26/acsd-48773-reward-points-email-template-taken-from-wrong-store.html">ACSD-48773: Reward points email template taken from wrong store:</a> The ACSD-48773 patch fixes the issue wwhere the reward points email template is taken from the wrong store.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-26/acsd-48773-reward-points-email-template-taken-from-wrong-store.html">ACSD-48773: Reward points email template taken from wrong store:</a> The ACSD-48773 patch fixes the issue where the reward points email template is taken from the wrong store.
 This patch is available when the Quality Patches Tool (QPT) 1.1.26 is installed.
     </td>
     <td>New article</td>
     <td>Mar 03, 2023</td>